NessComputing/maven-numbers-plugin/README.md

 A number defines a counter or count.

     <number>
-        <name>...</name>
+        <id>...</id>
         <skip>...</skip>
         <initialValue>...</initialValue>
         <fieldNumber>...</fieldNumber>
         <increment>...</increment>
-        <propertiesFile>...</propertiesFile>
+        <propertyFile>...</propertyFile>
         <propertyName>...</propertyName>
+        <onMissingFile>...</onMissingFile>
         <onMissingProperty>...</onMissingProperty>
-        <onMissingFile>...</onMissingFile>
     </number>

-** name - the name of the number.
+** id - the id of the number.
 Required.
 Must be unique between numbers, strings, dates and macros.
 ** skip - true, false - Whether the counter should be evaluated.
 Default is false.
 ** initialValue - String, containing integers.
 This is the initial value of the counter.
+Default is "0".
 ** fieldNumber - if the value of the counter contains more than one integer field (i.e. 0.0.0 or 1.2-test8), each field can be incremented separately.
 The field number select which field to increment (0 based), *COUNTED FROM THE LEFT*.
+Default is "0", which is the leftmost field.
                  If the value is "0.0.0" and the fieldNumber is "2", incrementing it by one will yield 0.0.1.
 If the field number is "0", it will yield 1.0.0.
 ** increment - integer, the value that gets added every time the plugin is invoked.
 Default value is "1".
-** propertiesFile - A file to load and store the current state of the counter.
+** propertyFile - A file to load and store the current state of the counter.
 Optional, if unset the count is ephemeral.
 ** propertyName - The name of the property to load and save the counter.
-Optional, Default is the name.
+Optional, Default is the id.
-** onMissingProperty - ignore, warn, fail, create  - If the count should be stored in a file and the file does not contain a property with its name, create the property with its initial value.
+** onMissingFile - ignore, warn, fail, create - If the count should be stored in a file and the file does not exist, create the file.
 Otherwise, fail the build.
 Default is fail.
-** onMissingFile - ignore, warn, fail, create - If the count should be stored in a file and the file does not exist, create the file.
+** onMissingProperty - ignore, warn, fail, create  - If the count should be stored in a file and the file does not contain a property with its id, create the property with its initial value.
 Otherwise, fail the build.
 Default is fail.

 ** strings / string

 Defines a text string for further replacement.
 This can be used to add default values to ${ } properties.

     <string>
-        <name>user</name>
+        <id>user</id>
         <skip>...</skip>
         <values>
             <value>...</value>
             <value>...</value>
         </values>
-        <blankIsDefault>...</blankIsDefault>
+        <blankIsValid>...</blankIsValid>
         <onMissingValue>...</onMissingValue>
     </string>

-** name - the name of the string.
+** id - the id of the string.
 Required.
 Must be unique between numbers, strings, dates and macros.
 ** skip - true, false - Whether the value field should be evaluated.
 Default is false.
 ** values - a list of strings that are used for the value.
 If a value is not set, the next one is used until a non-blank value is found or the list is exhausted.
 At least one value is required to be defined.
 ** blankIsValid - true / false - whether an empty ('') string is treated as a valid value or whether the next value should be evaluated.
 Default is true.